TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * Used in community events and activities.

+* Anti-Speculative: The currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.

 * Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
 Creating a circular economy between participants.

+* Autonomous and immutable: There is no central agency defining "monetary policy".
+There is no "killswitch".

 Long Term vision: